Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 nuts;

-Menu for raw food days:
+Menu on raw food days:

 1. Vegetable or fruit salads with nuts, honey or lemon juice without oil (sunflower oil is allowed to be eaten on certain days).